 The Town’s last Community Plan was developed and adopted in 2011.
 Frisco has seen a lot of changes in the past 7 years; major new retail developments, new workforce housing including the Peak One Neighborhood’s 69 homes, and large, mixed use developments in our Main Street and Central Core areas.
 Frisco is changing and it’s a great time to check in and find out what values resonate with our current citizens.
 For more information check out the 2011 Frisco Community Plan and the 2015 Frisco community survey results.

-By being engaged and participating in this process people are really helping to shape Frisco’s Future.
+By being engaged and participating in this process, people are really helping to shape Frisco’s Future.
 We are looking to the citizens to provide input on challenges and opportunities they feel are important and what they would like the future Frisco to look and feel like.
 Community input is vital to this process and citizens will have many opportunities to provide input.
+To learn more, please visit our Community Outreach page.